SujitSingh11/katacoda-scenarios/dashboard/step3.md

 ## Inside dashboard

 Now as shown in the video lets compormise the cluster from the dashboard

-1. First Navigate yourself to the api pod's exec shell as shown in video
-2. Now lets add our malicious file into the cluster, press ADD sign button in the navbar
+1. Now lets add our malicious file into the cluster, press ADD sign button in the navbar
-3. In the create from input copy-paste this code
+2. In the create from input copy-paste this code
 ```
 apiVersion: v1
 kind: Pod